Conflict of Interests Policy

 D. Transactions on Behalf of the University, Including Procurement, Hiring and Contracting

 Employees generally may not participate in awarding, negotiating, reviewing or approving a financial transaction (including but not limited to purchases, contracts, and subcontracts ) involving the university and an entity in which the employees or members of their Immediate Family have a Personal Interest.
 This prohibition applies to contracts for goods and services, including (for example) entering into a contract for services by hiring a contractor.
-In some situations, an employee may participate in such a transaction if he or she discloses the interest and obtains certain approvals.
+In some situations, an employee may participate in such a transaction if he or she discloses the interest and obtains certain approvals (See Appendix B).
 See Sections (E) and (F), below, for additional restrictions on hiring.

 Employees who have responsibility for procurement transactions may not solicit, demand, accept, or agree to accept from a bidder, offeror, contractor or subcontractor any payment, loan, subscription, advance, deposit of money, services or anything of more than nominal or minimal value present or promised, unless consideration of substantially equal or greater value is exchanged.
 There are also restrictions on such employees accepting an employment offer from a bidder, offeror, or vendor.